charlescookey/Memory_Management_Chatbot/README.md

 # CPPND: Memory Management Chatbot

-This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
+This is my final code for the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.

 <img src="images/chatbot_demo.gif"/>